1878 Carmarthen Boroughs by-election

-The 1878 Carmarthen Boroughs by-election was a parliamentary by-election held for the House of Commons constituency of Carmarthen Boroughs in West Wales on 11 May 1878.
+The 1878 Carmarthen Boroughs by-election was a parliamentary by-election held for the UK House of Commons constituency of Carmarthen Boroughs in West Wales on 11 May 1878.

 Vacancy

 The by-election was caused by the resignation of the sitting Liberal MP, Sir Arthur Cowell-Stepney, 2nd Baronet.

 Candidates

 The Liberals selected Benjamin Thomas Williams, QC, a successful barrister and a former Recorder of Carmarthen.

 The result

 There being no other candidates putting themselves forward Williams was returned unopposed.